 Our easy-to-use polymeric catalysts offer low corrosivity to equipment and have been used for over 50 years in some of the largest volume and most important products in the chemical and petrochemical industries.

-Resin can be used for many applications.
-They are designed to purify, protect or convert many areas of the biodiesel process.
+Resins can be used for many applications.
+In addition, they are designed to purify, protect, or convert many areas of the biodiesel process.

-Technically, it is a microporous cation exchange resins with beads of uniform particle size and color.
+Technically, it is a microporous cation exchange resin with beads of uniform particle size and color.
 The monodispersed has incredible kinetics to this mechanically and chemically very strong resin.

 What can this Resin do?

 - Also, removes soaps and salts in your feed stream from our polishing resin and converts free fatty acids in our other type of resin.

 - Also, a very low differential pressure across each resin tower regardless of the resin used.